No-hair and almost-no-hair results for static axisymmetric black holes and ultracompact objects in astrophysical environments: Static and axisymmetric geometries

 The previous discussion has shown that from the initial list of simple putative black holes only the Schwarzschild geometry represents a proper black hole.
 By deforming a Schwarzschild black hole from the inside we mean here to eventually perturb the Schwarzschild source term in the ALP problem, maintaining the condition of an empty exterior.
 Starting from the Schwarzschild solution we can try to see whether there are additional sources apart from the uniform rod leading to a regular horizon.
 It is clear that we cannot add a distributional point-like structure inside a rod.
 This will result in a Curzon-like contribution to the geometry that as we saw, leads to irregular horizons.
 Thus, the only remaining possibility is to modify the linear density of the rod to make it inhomogeneous, i.e. to consider a non-constant function $\lambda(z)$ for the linear density of the rod.

 This situation is carefully analyzed in Appendix B of~\cite{Geroch1982}.
-Any deformation from the inside of Schwarzschild spacetime needs to be encoded in the presence of inhomogeneities along the initially homogeneous rod.
-Linear inhomogeneities $\lambda(z)$ along the rod translates into a behaviour \mbox{$ U = f(z) \log r + o \left( \log r \right)$} as we approach the horizon, with $f(z) \in (0,1)$.
+Any deformation from the inside of Schwarzschild spacetime needs to be encoded in the presence of inhomogeneities along the initially homogeneous rod, i.e. a function $\lambda(z)$.
+It translates into a behavior \mbox{$ U = f(z) \log r + o \left( \log r \right)$} as we approach the horizon $r \to 0$ with a fixed $z\in (-M,M)$.
+Here $f(z)=2\lambda(z)$.
+This is easy to understand, as when one approaches a segment closely enough, the local linear density dictates the leading behavior of the potential.

 When a black hole has a non-regular horizon, a first hint comes from a calculation of its surface gravity